Purdue-CS193/homework-0-benjaminskiles/index.md

 ## Welcome to Benjamin's Website

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Benjamin's First CS193 Homework
+- I like the fact that this class seems pretty stress-free
+- Honestly I don't know much else about CS193

 ### Markdown